gabrielcolmena/iOSApps/DreamLister/README.md

 DreamLister is a CRUD app that uses

-* CoreData Framework for store data inside an iphone
+* CoreData Framework to store data inside an iphone
 * Auto-layout apple's system